AMseguridadWeb/onedrive-deduplication-strategy/README.md

 ## 🛡 License

-This project is licensed under the [CARPF Ethical License](https://github.com/hubCARPF/protocoloCARPF-etico-humanIA/blob/master/LICENSE.md)
+This project is part of the [CARPF Ethical Protocol Initiative](https://github.com/hubCARPF/protocoloCARPF-etico-humanIA)